BridgesLab/DrosophilaMuscleFunction/Births/birth-rates-second-crosses.md

 These data are the raw data saved in ../Data/Birth Data.csv for the births and ../Data/Pupae Inspection Data.csv for the pupae inspection.
-This script was most recently run on Tue Jun 24 12:43:12 2014.
+This script was most recently run on Wed Jun 25 09:50:03 2014.

 ## C179-GAL4 Driver